Updated March 25 at 20:11.

 - The City of Oslo has made the indoors use of face masks mandatory in public venues where a social distance of one meter cannot be maintained.

-- Everyone must have a face mask available in public transport.
+- Everyone must wear a face mask in public transport.

 - Each relevant faculty will issue specific face mask instructions for education programs in medicine, dentistry and other disciplines with close patient and user contact.